gruhn/regex-utils/README.md

 These are surprisingly hard to come by for any programming language.

 > [!WARNING]
-> This is very much experimantal. `complement` and `intersection` have very
+> This is very much experimental. `complement` and `intersection` have very
-> unpredictable performance.
+> unpredictable performance behavior.

 ## Installation